genaray/Arch/README.md

 ## World

-The world acts as a management class for all its entities, it contains methods to create, destroy and query for them and handles all the internal mechanics.
+The world acts as a management class for all its entities, it contains methods to create, destroy and query them and handles all the internal mechanics.
 Therefore it is the most important class, you will use the world heavily.
-Multiple worlds can be used in parallel, each instance and its entities is completly encapsulated from other worlds.
+Multiple worlds can be used in parallel, each instance and its entities are completly encapsulated from other worlds.
+Currently worlds and their content can not interact with each other, however this feature is already planned.

 Worlds are created and destroyed like this...